nvim-neorocks/nvim-best-practices/README.md

 vim.keymap.set("n", "<leader>h", "<Plug>(MyPluginAction)")
 ```

-> [!NOTE]
->
+### :white_check_mark: DO

-> Just expose a Lua API, if
+...just expose a Lua API that people can use to define keymaps, if

->
-> - you have a function that takes a large options table,
+- You have a function that takes a large options table,
->   and it would require lots of `<Plug>` mappings to expose all of its uses
+  and it would require lots of `<Plug>` mappings to expose all of its uses
->   (You could still create some for the most common uses).
+  (You could still create some for the most common ones).
-> - you don't care about people who prefer Vimscript for configuration
+- You don't care about people who prefer Vimscript for configuration.

+Another alternative is just to expose user commands.

 ## :zap: Initialization